 You are not going to remember some things you wish you could.
 And you will remember things you wish you could forget.
-It's ok.
+It’s okay.
 Life is like that.
 It is filled with ups and downs, triumphs and despair.
 While it may be painful or exhilarating to experience, it is also what makes a good memoir.

-Writing a memoir is as much about telling the truth about your life, as it is recording important events.
+Writing a memoir is as much about telling the truth about your life as it is recording important events.
 As you write your memoir, remember to have compassion for yourself.

-2. Memory is Unpredictable
+2. Memory Is Unpredictable

-3. Bad Guys are Good Guys, Too
+3. Bad Guys Are Good Guys, Too

 If you are writing about someone who did you wrong, try to find the good in the other person.
 What redeeming qualities did he or she have?
 Why did that person behave the way he or she did?
 What pain did that person experience that made him or her behave that way?
 The more you can present understanding and even compassion for your “bad guys,” the more interesting and compelling your memoir will be.